haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/checkout/checkout_payment.md

 {%endhighlight%}

 ### Add other payment-related features
 You can also add payment-related features (like reward points, gift registry, an so on) to the Review and Payment Information checkout step.
-They must be implemented as UI components as well, and can be displayed before or after the list of payment methods.
+They must be implemented as UI 组件 as well, and can be displayed before or after the list of payment methods.
 This is configured in the [checkout page layout file correspondingly](#layout).

 ## Create the .js component that registers the renderer {#register}
 In you custom module directory create the `.js` UI component that registers the payment method renderer in the renderers list.
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.
 For example in the Magento modules, the payment methods renderers are stored in the `<Magento_module_dir>/view/frontend/web/js/view/payment/` directory.